aloicerains/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 * 8-simple_delete.py: Function deletes a key
 * 9-multiply_by_2.py: Function returns a new dictionary with values multiplied by 2
 * 10-best_score.py: Function returns a key with biggest integer value
+* 11-multiply_list_map.py: Function uses map and lambda to multiply a list by a number